- Publications and resources

 - safety critical personnel such as flight dispatchers, load controller and loading supervisor.

-The draft regulation to be updated prior to public consultation which is planned for mid 2018.
-The schedule to make the rules will be confirmed following consultation but the target is Dec 2018.
-Part 121 will be made together with Parts 91, 119, 133, 135 and 138.
+Public consultation on Part 121, along with Part 119 – certification and management, is open until 2 September 2018.
+The schedule to make the rules will be confirmed following consultation but the target is December 2018.
+Part 121 will be made together with Parts 119, 133 and 135.

 Part 121 history